WHAT DOES THE LAW GOVERN?

 For construction in designated catastrophe areas (1st tier coastal counties), the construction shall be designed in accordance with one of the following:

-– SBCCI, Standard for Hurricane Resistant Residential Construction (SSTD-10)
+- ICC Standard for Residential Construction in High-Wind Regions (ICC 600)

-– ASCE 7, Minimum Design Loads for Buildings and Other Structures
+- ASCE Minimum Design Load for Buildings and Other Structures (ASCE 7)

 Consequently, all construction in the designated catastrophe areas, in order to be eligible for windstorm insurance through the TWIA, must be designed by an engineer in accordance with one of the above methods.
 All construction must have a design associated with it to meet the TDI building specifications.

-Does CoastalBuilding Inspection perform inspection on existing structures (inspection items complete)?
+Does COASTAL BUILDING INSPECTIONS perform inspection on existing structures?

 How do I know if my new construction has been designed properly?